Where can I find information about accommodation in the private sector?

 I have a room available in the private sector, can I advertise it?

-Yes, you can advertise it via the Birmingham Sudentpad message board, but we will need to see the gas safety certificate first.
-You landlord should be able to provide you with this.
+Yes, you can advertise it through UoB Property Search’s message board, but Community Living will need to see the gas certificate first.
+Your landlord should be able to provide you with this.

 I haven’t got my deposit back, what can I do?

 All deposits should be covered by deposit protection schemes.
 You’ll need to contact the relevant scheme and they can tell more.
 Your landlord or letting agent will be able to tell you which scheme your deposit was protected with.
-If you need any more advice please call into the Living shop in University Centre.
+If you need any more advice, please call into the Student Living office in University Centre.

 My deposit hasn’t been returned in full.
 Can I dispute this?